Tupperware has finally sold its Ferntree Gully headquarters – a landmark property it built 59 years ago.

 Last year, it appointed agents to lease it.

-Following an expressions of interest campaign which closed on May 19 it settled on June 9.
+It was offered for sale vacant; an expressions of interest campaign closed on May 9, it had settled 30 days later.